- Why do dogs pant?

 - Heart problems

 - My dog is panting at night – what does it mean?

 Our dogs pant all the time, especially after a good walk or a fun play session.
-However, when your dog's panting is paired with additional symptoms, it can be a sign of something more serious.
-Find out what you should be on the look out for with our guide.
+However, when your dog's panting is paired with additional symptoms or they’re excessively panting, it can be a sign of something more serious.
+Find out what you should be on the lookout for with our guide.

 Dog panting is a very common behaviour, often seen when your dog is cooling down on a hot day or after an exciting play session.
 Characterised as rapid, shallow breathing, usually coupled with a big lolling tongue, this behaviour is generally normal and nothing to worry about.
-However, there are some occasions when dog panting can indicate something more serious.
+However, there are some occasions, such as when your dog is panting heavily that it can indicate something more serious.